Pholiota squarrosa: Ecology, habitat and distribution

+The mushroom is typically found growing in clusters at the base of trees and stumps.

 Pholiota squarrosa is thought to be a white rot fungus, which use cellulose as a carbon source, and have the ability to degrade the lignin (present in wood) to carbon dioxide to access the cellulose molecule.
 The fungus can attack a wide variety of deciduous host trees, including sugar maple, red maple, yellow birch, paper birch, American beech, and white ash.
 It can also attack conifers, like spruce.
 The fungus is a secondary parasite, in that it attacks trees that have already been weakened from prior injury or infection by bacteria or other fungi.
 It also functions as a saprobe, and can obtain nutrients by breaking down organic matter in dead wood.

 P. squarrosa is found in North America and Europe.
 The North American distribution extends north to Canada, and south to Mexico, where its appearance is restricted to coniferous forests.
 In the Netherlands, P. squarrosa is one of many mushrooms that can regularly be found fruiting on ancient timber wharves.

 The fruit bodies are used as a primary food source by the red squirrel Sciurus vulgaris, and have a higher protein content than the other mushrooms typically consumed by this species.
 Decaying fruit bodies are also used as a food source by fruit flies of the genus Drosophila.